The German Christmas Pickle - Long Tradition or Complete Myth??

 But wherever this tradition comes from it has caught on - and not just on this side of the Atlantic.
 Ornament producers are pumping out Christmas Pickles to keep up.
 And for a company like Inge-Glas that mouth blows each of their ornaments that's a whole lot of hot air!

 Join the Christmas Pickle fun and start your own tradition!
-For 2019 we've got two Pickle Ornaments from Inge-Glas to choose from - The Legendary Pickle and the smaller Christmas Pickle.
+We've got three Pickle Ornaments to choose from - from 2 different workshops in Germany!

 Owner @ Gingerbread World